-The Eugene Tea Festival was started for the sole purpose of creating a tea community in Eugene, Oregon.
+The Eugene Tea Festival was created to cultivate the tea community in Eugene and Springfield, Oregon.

-Founded in 2019 by Madelaine Au, the first festival is slated to happen in 2021.
+Founded in 2019 by Madelaine Au, the first festival launched in May 2023 and is slated to occur annually.

 The Eugene Tea Festival relies on support from its avid volunteers and the Eugene tea community.

 If you're reading this, you can consider yourself a part of the Eugene Tea community.
-Learn how to get involved!
+Interested in getting involved?
+Email firstname.lastname@example.org.

 Meet our Board

 Madelaine Au is the Executive Director and Founder for the Eugene Tea Festival.

 Her love of tea began at the NW Tea Festival as an attendee in 2017.
 After that she volunteered as the Volunteer Coordinator for the Portland Tea Festival in 2018.